Portugal is the perfect destination for those searching for:

 Praia da Arrifana Praia da Arrifana is a little further away from Surf Lodge Portugal and Surf Camp Algarve with the trip taking about 45 minutes.
 The 500 meter long sand beach in Aljezur and its surroundings are incredibly beautiful and the consistent surf makes it one of the favourites of the locals.
 There‘s a long right the runs along the beach and when the swell gets big a wave the locals call “Kanagoo” emerges.

 Praia da Ingrina and Praia do Zavial Not only is the west coast of the Algarve a draw card for surfers, but also the south.
 Beach breaks such a Praia da Ingrina and Praia do Zavial offer surfers even more options depending on the conditions.
-At Zavial more experienced surfers will find a heavier right hander that works well on low tide, the wave breaks of the point and rolls into the beach.
-Both beaches are super pretty and within walking distance from Surf Lodge Portugal and Surf Camp Algarve
+At Zavial more experienced surfers will find a heavier right hander that works well on low tide, the wave breaks off the point and rolls into the beach.
+Both beaches are picturesque and within walking distance from Surf Lodge Portugal and Surf Camp Algarve

 Costa da Caparica und Ericeira